Table of Contents

 What Are Teachers?

-Working as a teacher can look a bit different depending on whether the teacher works in an elementary, middle, or high school setting.
+Working as a teacher can look a bit different depending on whether you work in an elementary, middle, or high school setting.
 That being said, all teachers create lesson plans and deliver those lessons to their students.
 They often work individually with students who need a bit of extra support and can help foster social and emotional development.
-Alongside instructing pupils, they grade assignments, write report cards, and meet with parents to help them understand their child’s education progress.
+Alongside instructing pupils, teachers grade assignments, write report cards, and meet with parents to help them understand their child’s education progress.

-Teaching may not be the right career for those who are introverts.
+With that in mind, teaching may not be the right career for introverts.
 It typically involves interacting with students, their parents, and other faculty members for much of the workday.

 Worth noting: Qualifications for teaching can vary.
 Teachers may be required to have certificates in order to teach, which can mean time, energy, and expense to attain those credentials.